We work with international and domestic regulators to address challenges faced across the data protection, privacy and information access landscape.

 The Global Privacy Enforcement Network (GPEN) is designed to facilitate cross-border cooperation in the enforcement of privacy laws.

 GPEN builds on the Organisation for Economic Co-operation and Development's (OECD) Recommendation on Privacy Law Enforcement Cooperation which recognised the need for greater cooperation between privacy enforcement authorities on cross-border privacy matters.

 In October 2015, we joined with a number of other GPEN members to launch an information sharing system called GPEN Alert.
 GPEN Alert is a multilateral system that will enhance coordination between GPEN member organisations by enabling participants to confidentially share information about investigations.

-The International Conference of Data Protection and Privacy Commissioners (ICDPPC)is the leading global forum of data protection and privacy authorities with more than 120 members across all continents.
+The Global Privacy Assembly (GPA) first met in 1979 as the International Conference of Data Protection and Privacy Commissioners.
+The GPA is the leading global forum of data protection and privacy authorities with more than 130 members from across the globe.
 It works throughout the year on global data protection policy issues, adopts resolutions and statements addressed to governments and policymakers, and arranges an annual conference.

-Australian Information Commissioner and Privacy Commissioner, Angelene Falk, was elected to the Executive Committee of the ICDPPC in Brussels in October 2018.
+Australian Information Commissioner and Privacy Commissioner, Angelene Falk, was elected to the Executive Committee at the 40th annual conference in Brussels in October 2018.

 Global Cross Border Enforcement Cooperation Arrangement

 The Global Cross Border Enforcement Cooperation Arrangement (GCBECA) commenced on 27 October 2015.
 The OAIC was one of the original signatories to the GCBECA.

 The GCBECA encourages and facilitates cooperation and collaboration in the enforcement activities of global privacy enforcement authorities.
 The GCBECA provides a framework under which privacy enforcement authorities are encouraged to: